-I have tasted plenty of vegan food with varying degrees of success.
-I was intrigued by Filthy Rich Vegan and the concept of vegan muffins.
+I have tried to expand my vegan horizon with varying degrees of success, and I was definitely intrigued by Filthy Rich Vegan and the concept of vegan muffins.

 First of all, isn’t Filthy Rich Vegan a great name?
 The first thing that hit me about Filthy Rich Vegan was the marketing.
 Chrissie is the mastermind behind the slick, punchy and eye-catching brand.
 It is sparkly.
 It is beautiful.
 And it is unapologetically indulgent.

 Filthy Rich Vegan freshly bake vegan muffins to order.
 Their recipes are 100% dairy- and egg-free.
 Based in Nottingham, they deliver vegan muffins within Nottingham and Derby.
 I was lucky to review a box of six muffins consisting of three flavours.